randomouscrap98/arduboy_toolset/README.md

 ### Prince of Arabia + other FX titles, 2023

-Using this tool will usually preserve the FX saves used by the more complex "FX" games, such as [Prince Of Arabia](https://github.com/Press-Play-On-Tape/PrinceOfArabia).
+Using the Cart Editor will usually preserve the FX saves used by the more complex "FX" games, such as [Prince Of Arabia](https://github.com/Press-Play-On-Tape/PrinceOfArabia).
 However, we've found that sometimes the carts were not configured properly from the cart builder website, and your save data may be located in the development area at the end of the flashcart.
 As such, there is a chance that updating your cart will